glainistrash/glainistrash/README.md

 - Guts & Blackpowder Fandom
 - I may sometime block freely.
 It's either you're in my DNI list or piss me off.

-### INTERACT WITH EXTREME CAUTION

-- Dandy World fandom
-- DID/OSDD/SYSTEMS
-- Phighting fandom
-- Any of my EX-friends, to be honest.

 -------------------------------------

 ### Social Media